Rajendra Rajya Laxmi Devi: Death

-Rajendra Lakshmi died on 1785 due to tuberculosis in Hanuman Dhoka Palace of Kathmandu.
+Rajendra Lakshmi Devi died on 1785 due to tuberculosis in Hanuman Dhoka Palace of Kathmandu.

 Historic evaluation

 Queen Regent Rajendra Rajya Lakshmi repelled the combined attacks of the Chaubise kings, and expanded Nepal's borders up to the Kali Gandaki.
 She is viewed as an able administrator who extended King Prithvi Narayan Shah's unification campaign.
 However, her reign was not free of problems, due to her strife with her brother-in-law Bahadur Shah, her court had become a hub of intrigues and conspiracies.